y-zheng18/GIMO/README.md

 This is the official repo of our paper [GIMO: Gaze-Informed Human Motion Prediction in Context](https://arxiv.org/abs/2204.09443).

+For more information, please visit our [project page](https://geometry.stanford.edu/projects/gimo/).

 ## Demo

 A demo of our dataset: